openstack/openstack-manuals/doc/arch-design-draft/source/use-cases/use-case-general-compute.rst

   RabbitMQ, configured for high availability on at least three controller nodes.

-* OpenStack Compute nodes running the KVM hypervisor.
+* OpenStack compute nodes running the KVM hypervisor.

 * OpenStack Block Storage for use by compute instances, requiring persistent storage (such as databases for dynamic sites).